Holidays

 20. Almond Joy Cookies

-Our first healthy alternative is to substitute a few ingredients for healthier alternatives.
-Use almond flour, maple syrup, and coconut oil to guide your recipe for these Halloween cookies.
+There's no need to skimp on flavor when it comes to healthy Halloween cookies.
+A few substitutions are all it takes to make this delicious and healthy alternative.
+We use almond flour, maple syrup, and coconut oil as the base of our recipe.
 Place a few whole almonds in the mix, along with a few chocolate chips for extra texture and flavor.

 21. Pumpkin Cheesecake Cookies